 Thus, visa renewals, changes of immigration status, extensions of residence, exit permits, obtaining immigration movement certificates, signing of documents, among other things, which are usually required by foreign citizens, can now be obtained electronically through the National Immigration Agency.
 It is also possible to schedule appointments and consultations online.

 1 Iván Blume Moore is a senior associate at Rodrigo, Elías & Medrano Abogados.

-2 This rule has the following exceptions: Cuba, El Salvador, Guatemala, Haiti, Nicaragua, the Dominican Republic, African nations (except South Africa), Afghanistan, Saudi Arabia, Bangladesh, Bahrain, Bhutan, Cambodia, United Arab Emirates, Iran, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Kuwait, Lebanon, Mongolia, Morocco, Myanmar, Nepal, Qatar, Pakistan, Democratic People's Republic of Korea, Laos, Sri Lanka, Syria, Tajikistan, Turkmenistan, East Timor, Uzbekistan, Vietnam, Yemen, Albania, Armenia, Azerbaijan, Bosnia and Herzegovina and Georgia.
+2 This rule has the following exceptions: Venezuela, Cuba, El Salvador, Guatemala, Haiti, Nicaragua, African nations (except South Africa), Afghanistan, Saudi Arabia, Bangladesh, Bahrain, Bhutan, Cambodia, Iran, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Kuwait, Lebanon, Mongolia, Morocco, Myanmar, Nepal, Qatar, Pakistan, the Democratic People's Republic of Korea, Laos, Sri Lanka, Syria, Tajikistan, Turkmenistan, East Timor, Uzbekistan, Vietnam, Yemen, Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Kosovo and Georgia.
 Before entering Peru, foreign citizens from these countries will have to obtain a tourist visa in the Peruvian consulate with jurisdiction over the city where they normally reside.

 4 Chinese citizens must have a valid visa of at least six months from the Schengen Area, Canada, the United States or the United Kingdom.